pschneider1968/pihole-bl-msft-telemetry-bsi/README.md

 The big domain blocklist from file `list_of_blocklists.txt` as well as the blacklists and whitelists are loaded with the supplied scripts.
-One of those list entries is a pointer to the file `msft_telemetry_bsi.txt` here in this GitHub repository, which contains the list of Microsoft hosts involved in Windows telemetry, as documented by the German Federal Bureau of Security in Information Technology (BSI, Bundesamt für Sicherheit in der Informationstechnik) in their project "SiSyPHuS Win10".
+One of those list entries is a pointer to the file `msft_telemetry_bsi.txt` here in this GitHub repository, which contains the list of Microsoft hosts involved in Windows telemetry, as documented by the BSI.

 This list will thus be included in the refresh processing when it has changed here in my repo.